 It is important to treat every animal in the house.
 Flea eggs and larvae can remain dormant for several months.

 Dog Flea Treatments – Some flea treatments for dogs may contain an insecticide called permethrin.
-Cats can be affected if they receive too much of this chemical, so only use a cat treatment on a cat, following the instructions with great care and to the letter.
+Cats can be affected if they receive too much of this chemical, so only use a cat treatment on a cat,

 Never use a dog treatment on a cat, or give your cat too much of the preparation.